 Candice Jensen Productions, creators of the TV show Knit and Crochet Now!, joined the Annie's family in August 2012.

-Country Sampler, publishers of Country Sampler and Smart Retailer magazines, was added in October 2012.
+Country Sampler, publisher of the magazine of the same name, was added in October 2012.

 Annie's acquired Just CrossStitch and Sampler & Antique Needlework Quarterly in December 2012.